backdrop-contrib/bueditor/README.txt

 Returns the selected text in the textarea.

 E.replaceSelection(text, cursor):
-Replace the selected text in the textrea with the given text.
+Replace the selected text in the textarea with the given text.
-The optinal second argument specifies the position of the caret after replacement. if cursor='start', it is placed at the begining of the replaced text. if cursor='end', it is placed at the end of the replaced text. if cursor is not defined, the selection is preserved containing the replaced text.
+The optional second argument specifies the position of the caret after replacement. if cursor='start', it is placed at the beginning of the replaced text. if cursor='end', it is placed at the end of the replaced text. if cursor is not defined, the selection is preserved containing the replaced text.

 E.tagSelection(left, right, cursor):
 Encloses the selected text in the textarea with the given left and right texts.
-The optional third argument specifies the position of the caret after enclosing. if cursor='start', it is placed at the begining of the selected text. if cursor='end', it is placed at the end of the selected text. if cursor is not defined, the selection is preserved.
+The optional third argument specifies the position of the caret after enclosing. if cursor='start', it is placed at the beginning of the selected text. if cursor='end', it is placed at the end of the selected text. if cursor is not defined, the selection is preserved.